If you happen to find yourself here, you’ll be happy to know that while the town is quite small, there are still many things to do in Ajijic.

 Enjoy Your Accommodation in Ajijic

-I wouldn’t normally promote staying in your accommodation while you’re traveling, but in Ajijic, I’m definitely not against it.
-There are so many fantastic hotels, Bnb’s, guesthouses, etc. here in Ajijic, that it would be a crime to not take advantage and enjoy them a little.
-Many have swimming pools, jacuzzis, great views of Lake Chapala, and amazing sunrises from balconies.
+I wouldn’t usually promote staying in your accommodation while you’re traveling, but in Ajijic, I’m definitely not against it.
+There are so many fantastic Ajijic hotels, Bnb’s, guesthouses, etc. here in Ajijic, that it would be a crime to not take advantage and enjoy them a little.
+Many have swimming pools, jacuzzis, great views of Lake Chapala, and incredible sunrises from balconies.

 This is easily one of my favorite places I have ever stayed!
 I was sad to leave!